MKT 378. Business Analytics. 3 Hours.

 International Marketing was developed to provide students with the background for making marketing decisions in the international business environment and to develop their capacity to assess and solve international marketing problems.

-Retail Management was designed to help students get exposure to the types of decisions facing retailers and should provide a strong foundation for those interested in pursuing a retail career as a merchandise buyer or store manager.
-It will also cater to the needs of those interested in owning or running a small retail business.
+Development of skills that will help students get exposed to the types of decisions facing retailers, thus providing foundation for those interested in pursuing a retail career as a merchandise buyer, store manager, or running a small retail business.
 Includes various tools like analytics, retail anthropology that are currently used in the industry.